-When you are using dates and date ranges, you can select from named date periods, such as 'today'.
+When you use dates and date ranges, you can select named date periods, like 'today'.
 On your dashboard, you can add the time travel interactive widget to permit viewers to change the definition of 'today'.
-For example if the current date is May 4th 2017, viewers can use the time travel widget to change the current date to January 2nd 2016.
+For example if the current date is May 4th 2017, viewers could use the time travel widget to change the current date to January 2nd 2016.
 All date ranges will then update accordingly.

 The top/bottom filter restricts your report to the highest or lowest results.
 There are three different types of top/bottom filters in Explore:

-- Top/bottom result manipulation: One available option for adding a top/bottom filter to an individual query is to apply it as a result manipulation.
-This is the most simple option available.
+- Top/bottom result manipulation: This is the most simple option.
 The filter will only be applied after your query results have been processed, and you can only use attributes already added to the query.
-See Creating a top/bottom result manipulation for more information.

-- Top/bottom dashboard filter: You can also add a top/bottom filter to your dashboard, to permit viewers to limit all reports on a dashboard to the highest or lowest results.
-See Adding a top/bottom filter and Filtering dashboard by top/bottom values.
+- Top/bottom dashboard filter: Lets viewers limit all reports on a dashboard to the highest or lowest results.

 A trend line is similar to the Dual axis option for adding metrics.
 You can create two types of trend lines.
 If you add a metric as a trend line by clicking the (), the metric results will appear as a line separate from the rest of your query results.
 If you add trend lines in the Chart configuration menu, additional lines will be added to your query, demonstrating the trend of each metric's results.

 Updated at is an interactive widget that lets you show viewers when the dataset was last updated.
-This can be useful if you want to quickly check when your last dataset import was without navigating back to the Datasets library.
-See Displaying the time last updated for more information.
+This can be useful if you want to quickly check when your last dataset import was without navigating back to the datasets library.